tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

 ####  Autonomous Agent (my definition)

-TAll the above definitions include gaps, which I have noted along them.
+All the above definitions include gaps, which I have noted along them.

 Therefore, I found it necessary to add my own definition, which I call simply: **Autonomous Agent" (AA):